jeswin/ssb-scuttlekit/README.md

 # Scuttlekit

-ScuttleKit allows running untrusted applications on the SSB network - in the same way you can run untrusted apps on a web browser.
+ScuttleKit allows running untrusted applications on the SSB network - in the same way you can run untrusted apps in a web browser.
 Each app is allowed to read and write to an private database, and writes are appended to the SSB message log with the type {app-name}-{tablename}.
 The database is actually just an "RDBMS-like" view of the SSB log.
 So at any point, it will be possible to recreate the database from SSB message logs.